danculley/real-dom/README.md

 #### How does it perform in benchmarks?
 Probably not very well.
 If you have a very complex DOM tree or redraw your view very frequently, it's not the right approach for you.

+#### All of this module and ES2015 stuff is confusing.
+Is there a plunker I can start from?
+Yep.
+Here's the [starter kit](https://plnkr.co/edit/yZv9QCX5GDkhb1fMDbQC).
+Real-DOM registers itself on the global variable `realDOM`.

 #### Is this compatiable with JSX?
 Yes, if you [configure Babel](https://babeljs.io/docs/plugins/transform-react-jsx/) to use its `h` function instead of `React.createElement`.
 Keep in mind that Real-DOM does not have a simulated event system like React, and it doesn't accept other full components as arguments.
 It does, though, accept functions.
 See the API documentation below.
 It has not been thoroughly tested.